Hydraulic Log-Splitters - Electric Vs. Gas-Powered

 - Typically less expensive than gas-powered models, electrical log splitters are more portable and are a lighter weight.
 They also do not need oil changes, to be filled with fuel or to have their engine serviced.

 - The Disadvantages Of An Electrical Model –

 - Electrical log spltter designs are much less powerful than gas-powered models.
 Typically, electrical models are unavailable at any more than the 10-ton level.

 - These electric log splitters are usually available with a much smaller log-capacity, meaning that you will be unable to effectively split larger sizes of wood.

 - You need to be near an outlet – if you choose to use these log-splitters in a remote location, you will need to bring an electrical generator along with you.

 The Gas-Powered Hydraulic Log-Splitter

-Perfect for the tough, larger logs that many people who heat their homes with wood are required to split, gas log-cutters are available in a much wider range of designs, including traditional hydraulic log-splitters, those with a dual-directional splitting ram or super-fast kinetic models.
+Perfect for the tough, larger logs that many people who heat their homes with wood are required to split, gas log splitters are available in a much wider range of designs, including traditional hydraulic log-splitters, those with a dual-directional splitting ram or super-fast kinetic models.

-- The Advantages Of A Gas-Powered Model –
+- The Advantages Of A Gas-Powered Log Splitter–

 - Gas-powered designs of log-cutters are extremely powerful, and domestic units can typically go up to 34-tons of power, compared to electrical alternative’s 10 tons.
 Industrial or commercial units can go even higher!

-- They have a higher capacity for larger logs.
+- Gas powered log splitters have a higher capacity for larger logs.
 Anything bigger than 12” in diameter and 20” in length, and the chances are that you’ll need a gas-powered log-splitter.

-- You can place the splitter anywhere; you don’t need to be near an outlet.
+- You can place the gas-powered log splitter anywhere; you don’t need to be near an outlet.

 - The Disadvantages Of A Gas-Powered Log-Splitter –